Smile asymptotics for Bachelier implied volatility: Smile asymptotics

+Since the integrand is non-negative, by Fubini's Theorem \citep[cf.][Thm.8.8, p.164]{rudin2006real}, we can interchange the order of expectation and integration:

-\end{proof} We can introduce the following result about the Implied Volatility smile asymptotic, that is an extension to the Bachelier framework of Theorem 1.1 in \cite{benaim2009regular}.
-Before proving the Theorem, we demonstrate a technical Lemma.
+this proves the thesis.
+The proof for the put price is analogous \end{proof} We can introduce the following result on the asymptotic implied volatility smile, that is an extension to the Bachelier framework of Theorem 1.1 in \cite{benaim2009regular}.
+Before proving the Theorem, we demonstrate two technical Lemmas.